Skip to Content

 Bobtail cat portrait

 This playful breed is great with families and gets on well with strangers.
-Many compare his personality with that of a golden retriever dog.
+You’d get this cute feline if you had to take a Golden Retriever and a cat and mix their personalities.
 This is a devoted and loyal breed that also often enjoys going out on walks.

 bobcat kitten

-This intelligent cat breed loves a puzzle or a game and playing fetch.
-He is also a curious kitty who is quite easy going so well suited to travel and outdoor adventures.
+This intelligent cat breed loves puzzles or a game and playing fetch.
+Bobtails are also curious kitty’s that are easygoing and well-suited to road-tripping and other outdoor adventures.

 13. Bengal Cat Breed

-Bengal cats are one of the newer cat breeds, a combination of the asian leopard cat and a US domestic cat.
+The Bengal cat’s name derives from a combination of the Asian leopard cat and a US domestic cat, plus they’re a fairly new breed on the block.
 These affectionate cats are energetic and playful.

 bengal cat

 A distinctive feature of their thick and lustrous coat is the pearl or gold dusting or glitter effect.
-This is one of the many features of the lovely Bengal cat that contributes to its extreme cuteness.
+This is one of the many features of the lovely Bengal cat contributing to its extreme cuteness.

 bengal cat

-The breed is also known for its black-rimmed and almond shaped eyes and distinctive whisker pads.
-Add to this their thick tail that often finishes in a black tapered tip and you have one seriously cute cat.
+The breed is also known for its black-rimmed and almond-shaped eyes and distinctive whisker pads.
+Add to this their thick tail that often finishes in a black tapered tip, and you have one of the cutest cat breeds.

 14. Birman Cat Breed

-This adorable breed is characterised by its darker face which contrasts with a generally white body.
-The Birman’s bushy tail and paws are also usually dark as are the insides of their ears.
+This adorable breed is characterized by its darker face, which contrasts with a generally white body.
+The Birman’s bushy tail and paws are also usually dark, as are the insides of their ears.
 All of this is offset by gorgeous blue eyes.

 Birmanese Domestic Cat

-These affectionate and gentle cats were bred to be companions so they are happiest with human companion and spending time with their favourite humans.
+These affectionate and gentle cats were bred for companionship, so they are happiest spending time with their favorite humans.

 Birman cat at home on sunny day

-They tend to be happiest when indoors and best suited to this type of lifestyle.
-Many owners find them so adorable they end up with a second Birman and this breed loves the company of other kitties as well as humans.
+They tend to be happiest indoors and are best suited to this lifestyle.
+Many owners find them so adorable they end up with a second Birman, and this breed loves the company of other kitties as well as humans.

 15. American Curl

 These happy kitties are affectionate, healthy, and talkative.
-The name refers to the unique ears of the American Curl Cat, which curl backward in a particularly sweet way.
+The name refers to the unique ears of the American Curl cat, which curls backwards in an adorable way.

 white american curl cat with dark eyes